lisamelton/video_transcoding/README.md

     transcode-video --copy-audio 1 "/path/to/Movie.mkv"

+The `--copy-audio` option doesn't implicitly add the audio track to be copied.
+The previous command works because `1` identifies the main audio track and it's included by default.
+To copy a different track, you must first add it:

+    transcode-video --add-audio 4 --copy-audio 4 "/path/to/Movie.mkv"

 Be aware that copying audio tracks in their original format will likely defeat two very important goals of transcoding: portability and compression.

 #### Understanding subtitles